Hypotenuse Calculator

 Can a hypotenuse be shorter than a leg?

-What is a 3-4-5 triangle and why is it useful?
+What is a 3-4-5 triangle and why is it used in construction?

-In a 30-60-90 special right triangle, the sides follow a consistent ratio: $1 : \sqrt{3} : 2$.
-This means the hypotenuse is always exactly twice the length of the shorter leg (the side opposite the 30° angle).
-If the shortest leg is 5 cm, the hypotenuse is 10 cm, and the longer leg is $5\sqrt{3}$ cm.
+In a 30-60-90 triangle, the three sides follow the exact ratio \(1 : \sqrt{3} : 2\).
+The hypotenuse is always exactly twice the shortest leg (the leg opposite the 30° angle).
+If the shortest leg is 7 cm, the hypotenuse is 14 cm and the longer leg is \(7\sqrt{3} \approx 12.12\) cm.
+This ratio is exact — not an approximation — and is derivable by bisecting an equilateral triangle, as shown in Euclid's Elements Book IV.

-How is the hypotenuse used to measure a TV or monitor size?
+How does the hypotenuse relate to TV and monitor screen sizes?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.